-The use of nPB solvent significantly increased when halogenated solvents such as 1,1,1 Trichloroethane (TCA) ad Tetrachloroethene (PCE) were banned in the early 1990’s.
-Fast forward, 20 + years later and nPB solvent has undergone considerable health and safety analysis on potential harm of the reproductive and nervous systems.
+The use of nPB solvent significantly increased when halogenated solvents such as 1,1,1 Trichloroethane (TCA) ad Tetrachloroethene (PCE) were banned in the early 1990s.
+Fast forward, 20 + years later, and nPB solvent has undergone considerable health and safety analysis on the potential harm to the reproductive and nervous systems.
 It can enter your body when you breathe its vapors or drops of spray in the air or can enter your body through your skin.

 More recently during March 21-22, 2013, NTP health scientist Diane Spencer walked the panel through the science of 1-bromopropane, which is a solvent used as a cleaner to degrease electronics and metals,.
 The panel agreed that the chemical is significant to public health.

 Because there were no human studies to consider, Spencer presented the animal data showing the substance caused skin tumors in male rats, large intestine tumors in male and female rats, and lung tumors in female mice.
 Reviewer Terry Gordon, Ph.D., of the New York University Langone Medical Center, agreed with the data presented, saying he felt the rodent data were biologically relevant to humans, but remained puzzled by the different gender effects.

 Although there was little mechanistic data available, the panel generally agreed with NTP conclusions on the genotoxicity data.
 They felt the overall evaluation was an effective synthesis of integrating the metabolic, genotoxic, and mechanistic data with the carcinogenicity results.
 The panel also discussed the role that immunosuppression may play in tumor development in animals.
 “Immunosuppression needs to be mentioned and emphasized more in the document,” said Paul White, Ph.D., of Health Canada, with concurrence from MaryJane Selgrade, Ph.D., of ICF International.